Giovanni Montemartini

-Giovanni Montemartini (19 February 1867 - 7 July 1913) was an Italian economist and politician.
+Giovanni Montemartini (19 February 1867 – 7 July 1913) was an Italian economist and politician.

 Biography

 He was born in Montù Beccaria, province of Pavia.
 He studied law at the University of Pavia, where he was influenced by the economist Luigi Cossa.
 In 1893, he studied for a year in Vienna under Carl Menger.
 He returned to Italy, where he obtained a series of teaching positions at technical institutes.
 In 1901, he was elected to the council of the Società Umanitaria of Milan, which had recently been founded by the philanthropist Prospero Moise Loria, and aimed to alleviate unemployment.

 By 1901, he was appointed to a Council of Emigration led by Luigi Bodio.
-His statstical approach to economic problems led him to an appointment at the newly founded Office of Labor, created in 1902 as part of the Ministry of Agriculture, Industry, and Commerce.
+His statistical approach to economic problems led him to an appointment at the newly founded Office of Labor, created in 1902 as part of the Ministry of Agriculture, Industry, and Commerce.
 Soon he was appointed a newly founded National Institute of Statistics.